I’m a Lifestyle Engineer & Real Estate Broker: I help people get unstuck.

 During my 18 years on the road I logged thousands & thousands of miles, and explored all 50 states and 17 countries.
 I swapped stories with cowboys over coffee at Denny’s at 4 am in Oklahoma City, I tucked my Honda between big rigs on nights when I slept in my car at rest stops in desolate New Mexico, I visited the home of a woman sewing a sari for me in India, I back country camped & hiked in multiple national parks, bused around exploring all of Argentina, and drove The Great Alaska Highway.
 I’ve driven Pacific to Atlantic alone…and more than once.
 In 2008 I started itching for a way to share my stories with more than just friends & family.
 I thought a blog would be perfect, but what to call it?
 “Blue Lollipop” came to me in an instant; In the years leading up to that 1994 soccer season, my friends and I practically considered Blue Razz Blow Pops a food group.
 We consumed boxes of them together at practices and games, and to this day they have a special “Strong Mojo” among us now grown women who played soccer at Mount Anthony Union High School.
 “Road” was the perfect addition to describe my love of travel.
 Blue Lollipop Road was born!

-Before moving to Charlotte, I worked at the Salt Lake City Olympic Winter Games in Event Services, on Red Bull’s Mobile Energy Team, and as Operations Manager for Matt Paxton, Host of TV show Hoarders.
+Before moving to my current Charlotte home base, I worked at the Salt Lake City Olympic Winter Games in Event Services, on Red Bull’s Mobile Energy Team, and as Operations Manager for Matt Paxton, Host of TV show Hoarders.
 I opened and ran a coffee shop & art gallery, served burgers and beers in Chicago, held many event planning and marketing gigs, was featured on Forbes.com, hosted wine tastings in Napa, and created a travel scholarship fund.
 (I was even sponsored by Honda!)
 My buckets of varied work experience taught me how to run a very tight ship, and become a master of tackling & managing chaos.

 I hope by visiting here, you’ll be inspired to take action, think about what really matters to you, get rid of what doesn’t, and spend more time doing what you love.